zcash/zips/zip-bolt-support.rst

       - ``serializedScript``:

 		OP_IF
-	  	  OP_2 <closing-token> <cust-pubkey> OP_2
+	  	  <cust-pubkey> OP_CHECKSIGVERIFY 2 OP_BOLT
 		OP_ELSE
-		  <time-delay> OP_CSV OP_DROP <merchant-pubkey>
+		  <time-delay> OP_CSV OP_DROP <merchant-pubkey> OP_CHECKSIGVERIFY
 		OP_ENDIF
-		OP_CHECKSIGVERIFY

 After each payment on the channel, the customer obtains a closing token for the updated channel balance and provides the merchant a revocation token for the previous state along with the associated wallet public key (this invalidates the pub key).
-If the customer initiated closing, the merchant can use the revocation token to spend the funds of the channel if the customer posts an outdated commitment transaction.
+If the customer initiated closing, the merchant can use the revocation token to spend the funds of the channel if the customer posts an outdated closing transaction.

 2.3 Channel Closing
 -------------
-To close the channel, the customer can initiate by posting the most recent commitment transaction (in Section 2.3) that spends from the multi-signature transparent address with inputs that satisfies the script and the ``OP_BOLT`` opcode in mode 1.
+To close the channel, the customer can initiate by posting the most recent closing transaction (in Section 2.3) that spends from the multi-signature transparent address with inputs that satisfies the script and the ``OP_BOLT`` opcode in mode 1.
 This consists of a closing token (i.e., merchant signature on the wallet state) or an opening of the initial wallet commitment (if there were no payments on the channel via mode 2).

 Once the timeout has been reached, the customer can post a transaction that claims the output of the customer closing transaction to a shielded output (see below for an example).
 Before the timeout, the merchant can claim the funds from the ``to_customer`` output by posting a revocation token, if they have one.